kauttoj/SalesLab_toolbox/README.md

 # SalesLab_toolbox

+NOTE: Current version was written for iMotions version 7.2, does not work with 8.0+!

 Collection of codes to process and analyze iMotions datasets.

 Main function is "SalesLab_datareader.py" which reads and processes raw iMotions export datafiles (containing all datasources).
 It will create preview images and separated datafiles for each modality in the data.